-One or more players take the side of the Allies, and one or more players take the side of the Axis.
+One or more players take the side of the Allies, and one player takes Japan.
 Each player controls one or more world powers.
 If a player controls more than one power, those powers must all be on the same side.